Why is tax compliance an important topic?

 But why should businesses be aware of this topic?

 Tax compliance regulations and their implementations can challenge daily business activities and shift the focus of a company's core business.
 The non-compliance of tax regulations can lead to financial and legal consequences and can create longer, time consuming tax authority audits.
-Therefore it is vital to keep up to date on a country’s e-invoicing requirements.
+Therefore it is vital to keep up to date on a country’s electronic invoicing (e-invoicing) requirements.

 How does tax compliance and e-invoicing relate?